dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 I find it too "pushy".
 In the sense that after seeing some the Netflix episodes, at the end people are asked to decide what to keep and what to drop in about 1 or 2 hours.
 In my case this short time frame would cause errors of judgment and drop too many or too few items in a way that people might regret it later on.

 This can cause trauma and make one gather stuff again and never clean up again.

+### Decluttering Versus Minimalism

+Minimalism was in fashion a couple of years ago, possibly has now been completely phased out.
+The comparison is useful though as it allows to position the concept better.
+As it ended up defined for most people, minimalism is mostly associated with having as few possessions as possible.
+For at least the purpose of this text, decluttering is aiming at not having items that do not serve us as we are today.

+I would say that in minimalism we start from a state of having nothing, then add only what is necessary and then throw away everything else.
+With decluttering we have as a starting point where we are now, from there we gradually remove things not needed.

 ### Nobody Cares About Your Stuff